theodo/falco/docs/database_dump.md

 In your local database, right click and select `Run SQL script`, with the script you just generated!

 When running the app in localhost you have now access to recent production data.

+## Troubleshooting
+If you do not see you database schema after adding the database, right-click on the database name then click Database Tools > Manage Shown Schemas and select falco as "all schemas"